env0/terraform-provider-env0/README.md

 Use `go run tests/harness.go 003_configuration_variable` to run a specific test.
 The last argument can also be specified as a full path, e.g., `tests/003_configuration_variable/`.

-Each tests perform the following steps:
+Each test perform the following steps:

 - `terraform init`
 - `terraform apply -auto-approve -var second_run=0`